Music without bass doesn’t give the right feel to it. A subwoofer’s job is to provide that bass to make your listening time more wholesome.

 Inspect The Amplifier Power

+Marantz amplifier remote also faces this problem.
+So it’s only natural that amplifier power is messing up the subwoofer and it’s remote.
 If your subwoofer is not getting any power connection then naturally it wouldn’t work.
 Because it’s an electric device.
 The voltage in the amplifier is what keeps it going.

 So, if your subwoofer control is not working check the amplifier’s voltage power.
 A common issue with subwoofers is that they sometimes run on low voltage.